Wayne Weaver: Jacksonville Jaguars

 Weaver was the leader of the ownership group that in 1993 won rights to an NFL expansion team, the Jacksonville Jaguars.
-The league had previously asked him to own a team in St. Louis, but Weaver believed that the city preferred the St. Louis Cardinals to football.
+The league had previously asked him to own a team in St. Louis, but Weaver believed the city preferred the St. Louis Cardinals to football.

-On November 29, 2011, Weaver announced that he and his partners would sell their interest in the Jaguars to Illinois businessman Shahid Khan.
+On November 29, 2011, Weaver announced he and his partners would sell their interest in the Jaguars to businessman Shahid Khan.
 The majority share in the Jaguars was sold for $760 million.
 The sale was unanimously approved by the NFL owners on December 14, 2011 and was finalized on January 4, 2012.

 On January 1, 2012, Weaver and his wife Delores were inducted into the Pride of the Jaguars in their final game as owners.
 The Jaguars defeated the Indianapolis Colts 19–13.